Zen Practice

 Zen evolved into a distinct expression of Buddhism in China during the 6th to 8th centuries.
 Zen practice emphasizes zazen, or seated meditation, as the primary means to realize the insights of the Buddha.
 Zen practice includes walking meditation, bowing, chanting, and working closely with a teacher.
 Practice extends into everyday activities such as eating, working, and relationships.
 These activities are seen as part of practice because, on one level, they support our effort to awaken; on another, they intimately express our true nature.

-Josho Phelan Sensei, the abbess of the Chapel Hill Zen Center, is the guiding teacher of Richmond Zen.
+Josho Phelan Roshi, abbess of the Chapel Hill Zen Center, is the guiding teacher of Richmond Zen.
 She is an ordained priest in the Soto Zen lineage of Shunryu Suzuki.
-Josho visits us about once a month to offer Dharma talks and private practice instruction.
+Josho visits regularly to offer Dharma talks and private practice instruction.
 Her heart-centered teaching comes from a strong vow and deep training in the traditional forms of zen practice grounded in zazen, seated meditation.
 In addition to leading Chapel Hill Zen Center and Richmond Zen, she frequently visits other Zen groups and supports the practice of inmates of several correctional facilities in North Carolina.

 Head Priest – Eden Kevin Heffernan

-Eden Kevin Heffernan has practiced Zen for over 30 years.
-In 1997, he received the precepts (formal Buddhist vows) from his teacher, Josho Phelan Sensei, Chapel Hill Zen Center abbess.
-Eden has served as lay leader of Richmond Zen at Ekoji Buddhist Sangha of Richmond since 1999.
-In September 2018, he was ordained as a priest in the Soto Zen lineage of Shunryu Suzuki Roshi, and in 2019 attended a three-month training period at Tassajara Zen Mountain Center.
-Eden was Shuso, “head monk,” for Richmond Zen’s 2023 Kessei Ango, a 90-day practice period.
+Eden Kevin Heffernan has practiced Zen for over 35 years.
+In 1997, he received the lay precepts (formal Buddhist vows) from his teacher, Josho Phelan Roshi, the abbess of Chapel Hill Zen Center.
+From 1999 to 2018, Eden served as the lay leader of Richmond Zen at Ekoji Buddhist Sangha of Richmond.
+In September 2018, he was ordained as a priest in the Soto Zen lineage of Shunryu Suzuki Roshi.
+In 2019, he attended a three-month training period at Tassajara Zen Mountain Center.
+In 2023, Eden served as Shuso, or “head monk,” for Richmond Zen’s Kessei Ango, a 90-day practice period.
+On January 1, 2026, Eden received Dharma Transmission from Josho Roshi.

 Visiting Teachers